cimug-org/jCleanCim/README.md

 The following libraries are packaged only with source distribution of jCleanCim:

 *   For unit testing, we use [JUnit 4](http://www.junit.org/).
 You will need this only if you run or develop tests, or if you are producing distributions (that include running tests and producing rest reports).
-*   For generation of ant target dependencies graph, we use [Grand](https://ant-grand.github.io/Grand/grand.html)library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
+*   For generation of ant target dependencies graph, we use [Grand](https://ant-grand.github.io/Grand/grand.html) library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
 These are not used from the jCleanCim source code.
 *   For enhancement of regular javadoc with the UML class diagrams, we use [UmlGraph](http://www.umlgraph.org/) library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
 These are not used from the jCleanCim source code.
 *   For pdf generation from the javadoc, we use [PDFDoclet](http://sourceforge.net/projects/pdfdoclet/) application.
 You will need this only if you generate the pdf documentation for binary distribution (from an ant target).
 The application is otherwise not used from the jCleanCim source code.

 Performance indicators
 ----------------------

-Since we talk to EA and to MS Word through their automation APIs, the model building (as a first step in the application) and the MS Word document generation (if enabled) take time:
+Since **jCleanCim** talks to EA and to MS Word through their automation APIs, the model building (as a first step in the application) and the MS Word document generation (if enabled) take time:

 *   EA automation API implementation unfortunately does not know of bulk CRUD operation, so for every _single_ item to be returned through the API, they perform an SQL query on the underlying Access RDBMS (even for items in a collection!).
 Determinant factor for performance here are: number of elements (classes, attributes, ...) and the number of diagrams that need to be saved to file.
 In release 01v07, we had provided a fully new implementation for reading the UML model from EA (with option `model.useSql = true`, in that release only). **Since release 01v08**, we added one more implementation (see [Fast loading of .eap file](oldReleaseNotes.md)) and replaced the `model.useSql` boolean option with the one taking one of three pre-defined string values. **_In short, if you need to export XMI for a model release, or diagrams for document generation, ensure you use `model.builder=sqlxml`, otherwise leave the option empty or set it to `model.builder=db`.
 See also [hint on fixing ordering errors](#eaErrorOrdering)_** .
 *   MS Word is extremely slow at inserting captions for figures, and in particular for tables, as well as in populating and formatting tables.
 As the number of figures/tables grows, MS Word takes more and more time to insert their captions - similar would happen if you insert captions by hand in an open Word document: higher the number of captions in the document, more time MS Word takes to calculate the number for the caption (and it is impossible to disable this automatic calculation if we want to create tables of figures/tables). **Since release 01v05, we provide a configuration option `docgen.saveReopenEvery` that you should definitely use to speed up MS Word document generation** .
 Default value is 12, but you should play with your document to find out whether higher value would make it faster.
 See also [discussion on this option](oldReleaseNotes.md) and its resulting performance improvement.